What is it about?

 Media literacy is vital for economic growth and job creation.
 Digital technologies are a key driver of competitiveness and innovation in the media, information, and communication technology sectors.

 Steps taken to improve media literacy include::

 What are the next steps?

 The Commission will continue to promote the exchange of best practices and support policy development initiatives.
-In addition to this, it will provide considerable support to the sector through the Creative Europe programme.
+It will also provide considerable support for media literacy via the Creative Europe programme.

-The Commission is also in the process of preparing a report on media literacy levels across Europe.
+The Commission is also preparing a report on media literacy levels across Europe.